The Iranian Left and Tudeh Communist Party

 Psychologically speaking, it is simply amazing how far the human mind can go towards manufacturing false information to sustain a series of fabricated beliefs.

 Mir Jaafar Bagherov (1896-1956) had an intense dislike of Iranians and Persian culture.
-An extreme Europhile and Russophile, Bagherov is also the inventor of the term “Persian Chauvenism”.
-The term was invented by him and fellow Communists to create ethnic conflict inside Iran for the benefit of Soviet imperialism.
+An extreme Europhile and Russophile, Bagherov is also the inventor of the term “Persian Chauvinism”.
+The term was invented by him and fellow Communists hoping to create ethnic conflict inside Iran for the benefit of Soviet imperialism.
 Bagherov and his Communist comrades also used the term “pan-Iranist” against those who questioned Soviet falsification of Iran’s history and especially her legacy in the Caucasus.

 An extreme example of Russophilia was seen in the late 1950s in Baku where one of the Tudeh party members